mdolab/pygeo/doc/getting_started.rst

 The following example illustrates the use of the ``getLocalIndex`` method in order to pull one slice of FFD control point coordinates (at k=0, a.k.a z=0) in contiguous order.

+Here the pointset ``FFDptset`` is only added to use in visualization later and is not necessary for the functioning of the example.

 .. literalinclude:: ../examples/ffd_cylinder/runFFDExample.py
     :start-after: # rst getLocalIndex
     :end-before: # rst perturb geometry